Kimberly Schneider, Ph.D.

 Coordinator, L.E.A.R.N. programs at UCF

-Daniela serves at the Coordinator for L.E.A.R.N. programs at UCF.
-She joined the Office of Undergraduate Research at UCF in April 2019 to serve as a peer mentor and then transitioned to becoming the program Coordinator for the LEARN Program.
-She earned her Bachelor in Health Science with a minor in Psychology from the University of Central Florida.
+Darya serves at the Coordinator for L.E.A.R.N. programs at UCF.
+She joined the Office of Undergraduate Research at UCF in April 2021 as the program Coordinator for the LEARN Program and for REU programs at UCF.
+She earned her Bachelor in Communication (Journalism) from Auburn University at Montgomery with a minor in Photography.
+At Auburn, Darya served on many student leadership programs.

 Donna Chamely-Wiik, Ph.D.